jeffpar/argument-aloud/ussc/audit/index.md

   - Creek Nation v.
 United States (No. 124) was argued in the 1961 term on April 24, 1962, but it does not appear in Oyez.
 It was affirmed by an equally divided Court on June 4, 1962, so the lack of an opinion may have contributed to it being overlooked.

-Other issues uncovered in Oyez during the initial audit:
+Examples of anomalies uncovered in Oyez during the initial audit:

   - Oyez filed a large number of reargued cases in the terms in which they were first argued, but with docket numbers from the terms in which they were reargued.
 For example, [International Association of Machinists v.
 Street](https://www.oyez.org/cases/1959/4) was argued in the 1959 term as No. 258, and then redocketed and reargued in the 1960 term as No. 4, but Oyez filed it under the older term (1959) with the newer docket number (4).